-On way ahead on this scholarship programme European Business University (EBU) has declared to release another 100 scholarships for enhancing youth skills in Africa.
-That has been a big achievement for CAFOR and CAFOR strives to contribute to empowering African youth with employable skills and thus contribute to the growth of Africa.
-CAFOR takes this opportunity to extend its most sincere gratitude to all its members, partners, associates and stakeholders who contributed to making this such a great success for the new organization with many achievements recorded.
+The successful implementation of the first group of the scholarships programme has prompted EBU to offer an additional 100 scholarships to African youths through CAFOR to enhance Africa's youth skills.
+That has been a big achievement for CAFOR as the organization strives to empower African youth with employable skills to contribute to the continent's growth.
+CAFOR takes this opportunity to extend its most sincere gratitude to all its members, partners, associates and stakeholders who contributed to making this great success for the new organization with many achievements recorded.